garethrees/garethrees.github.com/_posts/2013-03-28-if-you-have-two-banks-of-desks-youre-working-remotely.md

 ---
 layout: post
-title: If you have two banks of desks, you're working remote
+title: If you have two banks of desks, you're working remotely
-meta: If you have two banks of desks, you're working remote
+meta: If you have two banks of desks, you're working remotely
 ---

 # {{ page.title }}